-• Simulate 1,000 samples of 146 months from the external habit model and find a minuscule likelihood that short-maturity assets beat the index.
-Same for the long-run risk model.

-- However, using expected returns as moments is not the most powerful test of asset pricing models. - Excess volatility on the short end of the equity curve leads to much more powerful volatility tests. - Recall that $e{t,n}^f = \theta{t,n} g{t,n}$. - We can compute the volatility in the data and in the models. - As before, we use the external habit model as a test.
+- Simulate 1,000 samples of 146 months from the external habit model and find a minuscule likelihood that short-maturity assets beat the index.
+Same for the long-run risk model. - However, using expected returns as moments is not the most powerful test of asset pricing models. - Excess volatility on the short end of the equity curve leads to much more powerful volatility tests. - Recall that $e{t,n}^f = \theta{t,n} g{t,n}$ . - We can compute the volatility on forward equity yields in the models and compare it to that in the data. - As before, we use the external habit model as a test. - Equity yields are much too smooth in the habit model.